aerospike/aerolab/docs/cloud/databases.md

 4. **Credentials**: Create credentials before connecting to the database
 5. **Updates**: Database updates may cause downtime.
 Plan accordingly
 6. **Deletion**: Database deletion is permanent.
 Ensure you have backups if needed
+7. **Route Conflicts**: If a route already exists for the database CIDR, use `--force-route-creation` to replace it (use with caution)
+8. **CIDR Collisions**: When using `--vpc-id`, aerolab automatically checks for CIDR collisions and finds the next available CIDR if the default (10.128.0.0/19) is already in use
+9. **Custom CIDR**: Use `--cloud-cidr` to specify a custom CIDR block for the cloud database infrastructure
+10. **Partial Peering**: Use `--stage-*` flags to run specific stages of the VPC peering process